ZachCzh/python_xlsx/README.md

     else:
         print("Error!
 Please answer 'Yes' or 'No'")
         continue
-# show all the files in working directory

 files = []
 print('\n'+"This folder contains following files:"+'\n')
 for filename in os.listdir(cwd_n): print(filename)
   files.append(filename)
-# ask the user's purpose

 while True:
   tar = input('\n'+"What do you want to do? "+'\n'"1=read and modify"+'\n'"2=read and copy to a new"+'\n'"\
   3=read and append to an exist"+'\n'"4=read and compare"+'\n'"5=exit"+'\n'":")